Model Congress: New York

-Each of the listed members above are noteworthy for their skill in debate and lasting impact of United Model Congress.

 In March 2020, monthly foreign congresses were suspended due to the COVID-19 pandemic.
 The first congress to occur since the onset of the pandemic was Tri-D XXX, hosted by Wantagh High School on January 15, 2022.

 Many high schools will often attend national model congress competitions at universities such as the University of Pennsylvania and Harvard University.

 Students in the Model Congress Club at Maggie L. Walker Governor's School established an annual Model Congress conference known as Walker Model Congress.
 The first conference was in 2012 and has hosted several hundred delegates from high schools and middle schools nationwide.
 It is entirely student-led and run with a staff of approximately 100 people.

-Choate Rosemary Hall in Wallingford, Connecticut commenced its 39th Model Congress on November 7, 2012 for students in its American Political Institutions course.
+Choate Rosemary Hall in Wallingford, Connecticut commenced its 39th Model Congress on November 7, 2012, for students in its American Political Institutions course.

 In addition to the aforementioned high schools, there are many more that compete in the annual competitions at various universities across the nation.
 Some of these schools include: